golnazghiasi/cofw68-benchmark/README.md

 #### Evaluate your method

-To evaluate your model, create a file that contains the landmark localization predictions (and their visibilities).
+To evaluate your model, create a text file that contains the landmark localization predictions (and their visibilities).
 Then specify its address and name in Main.m and execute the Main file.
-For each image  there should be 4 lines.
+For each image there should be 4 lines in the text file.
 The first line should contain the image index (in COFW_test.mat).
 The second, third and fouth lines should contains x, y and occlusion state of each keypoint, respectively.